UCL-ARC/cluster_club_accelerated_python/CONTRIBUTING.md

 * Any details about your local setup that might be helpful in troubleshooting.
 * Detailed steps to reproduce the bug.

-## Fix Bugs

-Look through the GitHub issues for bugs.
-Anything tagged with "bug" and "help wanted" is open to whoever wants to implement it.

-## Implement Features
+## Implement your changes and feedback

-Look through the GitHub issues for features.
-Anything tagged with "enhancement" and "help wanted" is open to whoever wants to implement it.

-## Write Documentation

-Techniques of High-Performance Computing - Lecture Notes could always use more documentation, whether as part of the official Techniques of High-Performance Computing - Lecture Notes docs, in docstrings, or even on the web in blog posts, articles, and such.
+The project could always be improved e.g. through fixes to typographical and grammatical errors.
+Readers might want to contribute additional numerical examples to better highlight the concepts presented here.

 ## Submit Feedback

-The best way to send feedback is to file an issue on GitHub.
+The best way to offer feedback is to file an issue on GitHub.

-If you are proposing a feature:
+For instance, if you are proposing a new acceleration framework for python codes:

-* Explain in detail how it would work.
+* Explain in detail how it works, providing links to official documentation of upstream projects.
 * Keep the scope as narrow as possible, to make it easier to implement.
-* Remember that this is a volunteer-driven project, and that contributions are welcome :)

 ## Get Started

 Ready to contribute?
-Here's how to set up `Techniques of High-Performance Computing - Lecture Notes` for local development.
+Here's a step-by-step procedure of the general procedure.

 1. Fork the repo on GitHub.
 2. Clone your fork locally.